al1308/fastsdssdownload/README.md

 This script can be executed with `python3 globusDownloadTarred.py`.
 This step can take a long time depending on internet speeds, hardware write speeds etc.

+The structure of how the files are stored on the SDSS servers is described in the webpage https://www.sdss.org/dr14/data_access/bulk/ under 'Imaging Data'

 ## Step 5: Analyse images

 Once the survey images have been downloaded `globusAnalyse.py` can be executed to cut out the images.
 The script takes two parameters in the form `python3 globusAnalyse.py total_number_of_jobs job_number`.
 Here `total_number_of_jobs` is the amount of jobs that will execute at the same time to analyse the survey images and `job_number` is the number of the current job.